nzakas/understandinges6/manuscript/08-Iterators-And-Generators.md

 ## What are Iterators?

-Iterators are nothing more than objects with a certain interface.
+Iterators are nothing more than objects with a specific interface.
 That interface consists of a method called `next()` that returns a result object.
 The result object has two properties, `value`, which is the next value, and `done`, which is a boolean value that's `true` when there are no more values to return.
 The iterator keeps an internal pointer to a location within a collection of values and, with each call to `next()`, returns the next appropriate value.

 If you call `next()` after the last value has been returned, the method returns `done` as `true` and `value` contains the return value for the iterator.
 The *return value* is not considered part of the data set, but rather a final piece of related data or `undefined` if no such data exists.
 (This concept will become clearer in the generators section later in this chapter.)